Academics

 In 1989 the Bachelor of Arts programs began to be phased out.
 In 1985, the property was purchased in Baguio City, Philippines, to provide a permanent campus for the school.
 Operations were moved to the new site in October 1986.
 In the years that followed, a number of buildings were erected on the new campus to house the growing student body and academic programs.

 The name was changed from Far East Advanced School of Theology to Asia Pacific Theological Seminary (APTS) in 1989 to better reflect the nature of the school in offering graduate degrees in theology.
-That same year the Master of Divinity degree was accredited by the
+That same year the Master of Divinity degree was accredited by the Association for Theological Education in South East Asia (ATESEA).
+Their accreditation was renewed in 2003.
+In the same year Asia Pacific Theological Association (APTA) granted accreditation and in early 2000 accreditation was received from the Asia Theological Association (ATA).

 Both the APTA and the ATA accreditation were renewed in 2021.
-The ATESEA accreditation is due for renewal in 2024.
+The ATESEA accreditation is due for renewal in 2025.
 From 2000-2002, several post-graduate programs were added, including the Th.M. in Pentecostal/Charismatic Studies (2000), which was replaced with the MTh (2009), and the D. Min in Pentecostal/Charismatic Spirituality (2002).
-In
+In addition to the classes offered on the campus of APTS, courses are taught in extension centers in several Asia Pacific countries.
+More than 3,000

 students have studied in APTS extension classes.